John Healy

 Biography

-Dr. John A. Healy is an Adjunct Assistant Professor at Trinity Business School.
-His research and teaching interests focus on social innovation, institutional theory, organisational change and complex systems reform.
-He lectures on the MSc in International Management Programme on the module Social Investment: The International Context.
+Dr John Healy is an adjunct Assistant Professor at Trinity Business School.
+His research and teaching interests focus on social innovation, complex systems reform and organisation theory.
+He has published extensively on in peer reviewed journals on these topics.
+He currently lectures on the MSc on Entrepreneurship.